Haron-Prime/My_config_files/README.md

 ## Attention!!!

-All files and configs in this repository are a backup copy of the original files of my OS.\n They are not a model or a guide.
+All files and configs in this repository are a backup copy of the original files of my OS.

+They are not a model or a guide.

 You take full responsibility for using them in your OS.

 ## Some screenshots